alexanderghose/mongoose-continue/w01/d5/tic-tac-toe/readme.md

 Now we can start adding as many detailed steps as desired.

-Typically, pseudocode does not have to be as detailed as the following - it is highly detailed here to help you as much as possible:
+Typically, pseudocode does not have to be as detailed as the following - it is highly detailed here to help you as much as possible.
+It's you basically trying to write out how your game will work based on your understanding of the computer state and user interactions:

 ```
 1) Define required constants: